‘Adaptability is the simple secret of survival.’ – Jessica Hagedorn.

 The final iteration introduces delivery options based on user demand.
 The start-up team implements push notifications for order updates and promotions.
 What’s next?

 They monitor user behavior, app store reviews, and market trends.
-These data-driven insights help develop relevant features and meets customer demand.
+These data-driven insights help develop relevant features and meet customer demand.

 Wrapping Up